Measuring intrinsic relaxation rates in superconductors using nonlinear response: Theoretical background

-In this work, we will mostly focus on states near the Fermi surface, because we are interested in the long-time behavior of gap dynamics, which is dominated by low-energy states, as pseudospins with higher energy gradually dephase.
+In this work, we will mostly focus on states near the Fermi surface, because we are interested in the long-time behavior of the current and gap dynamics, which is dominated by low-energy states, as pseudospins with higher energy gradually dephase.
 In addition, once pseudospin relaxation is introduced, it is natural to expect that the relaxation rate grows with energy, so that high-energy pseudospins decay much faster.
 Finally, we comment on the pseudospin twisting in the impulsive limit with $\tilde A(t) = A\,\delta(t)$ and assuming that the gap is suddenly quenched, $\delta\Delta_k(t) = \delta\Delta_k \,\Theta(t)$ (note that the gap is oscillatory, but here we neglect the oscillation for simplicity).
 In this case, the $x$-component can be expressed as